neoclide/coc-highlight/Readme.md

 - `highlight.disableLanguages`, list of filetypes to ignore for this extension.
 - `highlight.document.enable`, set to `false` to disable document symbol highlight.
-- `highlight.colors,enable`, set to `false` to disable color highlight.
+- `highlight.colors.enable`, set to `false` to disable color highlight.

 ## F.A.Q